panzerdp/dmitripavlutin.com/content/posts/103-timeout-fetch-request/index.md

 Users are OK to wait up to 8 seconds for simple requests to complete.
 That's why you need to set a timeout on the network requests and inform the user after 8 seconds about the network problems.

-In this post, I'm going to show you have to use `setTimeout()`, the abort controller, and `fetch()` API to make requests with a configurable timeout time.
+I'm going to show you how to use `setTimeout()`, the abort controller, and `fetch()` API to make requests with a configurable timeout time (interesting demos included!).

 ## 1. Default fetch() timeout